chrisbiegay/spreadsheet-2-database/README.md

 * Python 3.x is installed and on the execution path.

-# Working with the project
-From within the spreadsheet-2-database directory:
+# Environment Setup

-    python3 -m venv .venv                       # Run if the .venv directory does not already exist source .venv/bin/activate                   # Activate the Python virtual environment in the current shell pip install -r requirements.txt             # Run once after creating the .venv directory in step 1 make run input_file=example/example1.csv    # Run the program against example1.csv deactivate                                  # Deactivate the Python virtual environment when finished
+    python3 -m venv .venv               # Run if the .venv directory does not already exist source .venv/bin/activate           # Activate the Python virtual environment in the current shell pip install -r requirements.txt     # Run once after creating the .venv directory in step 1

+# Running the App
+Make sure the python environment is set up first.

+Run this example command from within the `spreadsheet-2-database` directory:

+    ./spreadsheet2db.sh example/example1.csv

+To see the program usage:

+    ./spreadsheet2db.sh -h

 # IntelliJ Setup